 Diagnostics and therapy

 The latest diagnostic and therapeutic processes are used to treat preterm and neonatal patients, including ultrasound investigations of the heart, brain, internal organs and hips, and we perform optimally non-invasive ventilation procedures.
 Breasts, pulse and oxygen saturation can be monitored in children.
-Near-patient blood testing and an emergency laboratory are available 24 hours a day.
+An emergency laboratory is available 24 hours a day.

 This modern medicine is supplemented by means of complementary methods.